1. Our commitment to privacy

 • any other purpose directly related to our work and for which you have provided consent (where it is reasonably required by law).

-We don’t rent, sell or exchange your information.
 The types of organisations to whom we normally disclose your personal information to include our offsite mailing house.

 We take reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations when handling your personal information.